roboticsleeds/ur5controller/README.md

 There is a test program that demonstrates this functionality under [`test_ur5`](test_ur5.py) in which case will load UR5 in OpenRAVE and then do a simple trajectory execution.

+# Contributors
-**This software was developed at the Robotics Lab, School of Computing, The University of Leeds.**
+UR5 OpenRAVE controller was developed by the Robotics Lab in the School of Computing at the University of Leeds.
+This software is developed and maintained by [Rafael Papallas](https://github.com/papallas)